-Will the great apostasy start now that Pope Francis is here?
+Will the great apostasy start now that Pope Leo XIV is here?

 There are some that will make the case that this pope will be the last Roman Catholic pontiff – leading to what has been prophesied as the “great apostasy” and even the destruction of Rome.